rbuckland/mr4c-docker-images/README.md

 ## Your Code

 Obviously the whole point of this is to compile your code with mr4c and launch it into Hadoop.
-So you need to mount your code as a volume into the image (I use /opt/projects/) within the container.
+So you need to mount your code as a volume into the image (I use ``/opt/projects/``) within the container.
 Adjust as required.

 # Ubuntu Latest Image (15)

+CDH 5 Only supports up to 14, so I will create a 14 one shortly.
+Hopefully with Ubuntu it is simply a matter of changing the ``FROM`` tag and all packages behave as required.

 ```
 cd mr4cdev-ubuntu
-README.md
 docker build -t mr4cdev-ubuntu .
-docker run -ti --volume `pwd`/myproject-src:/opt/projects  mr4cdev-ubuntu /bin/bash
+docker run -ti --volume `pwd`/myprojects:/opt/projects  mr4cdev-ubuntu /bin/bash
 ```

 # Centos 6 Image
-This is the tricky one, Centos 6 is a little old :-)
+This is the tricky one, Centos 6 is a little old so we do a lot of work to bring it up to scratch.

 ```
 cd mr4cdev-centos
-README.md
 docker build -t mr4cdev-centos .
-docker run -ti --volume `pwd`/myproject-src:/opt/projects mr4cdev-centos /bin/bash
+docker run -ti --volume `pwd`/myprojects:/opt/projects mr4cdev-centos /bin/bash
 ```